Claude Search Optimisation

 What are Anthropic’s three crawlers?

-Anthropic operates three crawlers with distinct purposes.
-Conflating them is a common mistake with direct consequences for robots.txt decisions.2
+Anthropic documents three crawlers, each with a distinct purpose.3 Conflating them is a common mistake with direct consequences for robots.txt decisions.

-ClaudeBot collects web content for AI model training.
-Blocking it excludes your site from future training datasets.
-It has no effect on whether Claude cites your content in real-time search responses.
+ClaudeBot collects web content that may be used to train Anthropic’s models.
+Blocking it excludes your site from future training data.
+It has no effect on whether Claude cites you in a search response.

-Claude-SearchBot indexes content to power Claude’s web search features.
-This is the crawler that matters for citation visibility.
-Allowing it gives Claude’s search index access to your pages; blocking it reduces the chance of appearing in Claude’s search responses.
+Claude-SearchBot “navigates the web to improve search result quality for users”.3 This is the crawler that matters for citation visibility.
+Blocking it reduces your chance of appearing in Claude’s search responses.

-Claude-User fetches specific pages during live user sessions, for instance when a user asks Claude to summarise a URL they have pasted.
-It operates outside the search indexing pipeline.
+Claude-User fetches a specific page during a live session, for instance when someone pastes a URL and asks Claude to summarise it.
+It sits outside the search indexing pipeline.

-For citation visibility, the relevant user agent is Claude-SearchBot.
-Blocking only ClaudeBot, the more frequently discussed of the three, has no effect on Claude’s ability to retrieve and cite your content.
+For citation visibility the relevant user agent is Claude-SearchBot.
+Blocking ClaudeBot, by far the most discussed of the three, has no effect on Claude’s ability to retrieve and cite your content.

 What does Claude favour?

 Brave Search ranking.
 Before any of Claude’s citation logic applies, your page must be in Brave’s index and rank for the query Claude generates internally.
-Brave maintains a fully independent index with no reliance on Google or Bing.
-Ranking factors broadly resemble Google’s, but Brave weights editorial authenticity more explicitly: real authors with verifiable credentials, transparent sourcing, and content written for readers rather than for rankings.
+Brave serves its web results from its own index: it removed the last of its Bing API calls in April 2023, which had accounted for roughly 7% of results.4 Ranking factors broadly resemble Google’s, but Brave weights editorial authenticity more explicitly: real authors with verifiable credentials, transparent sourcing, and content written for readers rather than for rankings.

 Named, credible authorship.
 Author authority signals carry more weight in Claude’s citation behaviour than in most other AI surfaces.
 A named author linked to a verifiable profile (personal site, LinkedIn, or institutional affiliation) is treated differently from anonymous or byline-free content.
 Article schema with an explicit author entity gives Claude’s retrieval layer structured signals it can resolve without inference.